yatesco/seafile-docs/config/sending_email.md

 # Sending Email Notifications on Seahub

+## Types of email sending in Seafile

+There are currently five types of emails sent in Seafile:

+- User reset his/her password
+- System admin add new member
+- System admin reset user password
+- User send file/folder share link
+- Reminder of unread notifications (It is sent by a background task which is pro edition only)

 ## Options of email sending

 Please add the following lines to seahub_settings.py to enable Email sending.